flyingpie/matrixrain-plasma6/README.md

-# Matrix-style Wawllpaper for KDE Plasma 6
+# Matrix-style Wallpaper for KDE Plasma 6

-Provides a Matrix-esque "code rainfall" background for Plasma 6, with some fun custommizations.
+Provides a Matrix-esque "code rainfall" background wallpaper for Plasma 6, with some fun custommizations.

 ## Features